3. Data Science Is Key To Forecast Demand

-Similar to price prediction, demand forecasting, manufacturing, and data science go hand in hand.
-Properly forecasting demand will determine your optimal supply rate, which, in turn, minimizes unnecessary manufacturing or inventory holding costs and streamlines your supply chain.
+Properly forecasting demand will determine your optimal supply rate, minimize unnecessary manufacturing or inventory holding costs, and streamline your supply chain.

-In this area, as with all data science projects, the quality and cleanliness of the data will make all of the difference in the outcome.
-If your CRM or ERP is notoriously unreliable, or if you know that your POS systems are used inconsistently throughout the business, it is likely your predictions will be unreliable and inconsistent, too.
-Your first step in those cases will then be to clean up the data.
+As with all data science projects, the quality and cleanliness of the data will make all of the difference in the outcome.
+If your CRM or ERP is unreliable, or if your POS systems are used inconsistently throughout the business, it is likely your predictions will be unreliable and inconsistent, too.
+Your first step in those cases will be to clean up the data.

-Warranty claims are an area where manufacturers stand to lose a considerable amount of money, not only in payouts for defective products but in lawsuits and brand damage if a malfunctioning product causes injury or makes the news.
+Manufacturers stand to lose a considerable amount of money on warranty claims, not only in payouts for defective products but in lawsuits and brand damage if a malfunctioning product causes injury or makes the news.

 Ideally, your products would ship and operate perfectly up until their warranty date and beyond.
-Living in the real world, however, we know that’s not a pragmatic approach.
+Practically, however, we know that’s not a realistic outcome.
 Product issues will occur, and claims will be made.
-Innovative companies are those that look at every claim made as a new opportunity to improve.
+Innovative companies look at every claim made as an opportunity to improve.

-Manufacturers can create a system for analyzing the data with every warranty claim that comes in, to determine if their product is having issues in the same areas time and time again.
-Using data science, manufacturers can then determine the root causes of the product issues and iterate on the design of the product to lessen the number of warranty claims that come in, and in turn, increase their product and customer satisfaction.
+Manufacturers can use data science to create a system for analyzing the data with every warranty claim that comes in to determine if their product is having issues in the same areas time and time again.
+Manufacturers can then determine the root cause(s) of the product issues and iterate on the design of the product to lessen the number of warranty claims that come in, and in turn, increase their product and customer satisfaction.

 Data science is disrupting manufacturing in a big way right now.
-Even older cemented manufacturing companies are having to adopt the practice to keep up.
-Lean manufacturing is the “norm” now, which is causing companies to adopt continuous improvement programs at every angle and attempt to eliminate waste.
+Even established manufacturing companies have adopted the practice to keep up.
+Lean manufacturing is the “norm” now, which causes companies to adopt continuous improvement programs at every stage to eliminate waste.

-Data science done well can result in increased productivity and profit, as illustrated by the examples above.
-To be successful, however, you’ll need to make sure that your data science team asks the right questions, measures the right things, and defines optimal metrics in the ways that are most meaningful for your business.
+When done well, data science results in increased productivity and profit.
+To be successful, however, you’ll need to make sure that your data science team asks the right questions, and then determines and collects optimal metrics to help you meet your business goals.

-Going further, the insights and models need to be integrated into existing systems or even a standalone application, so that end users can use the predictions and recommendations to enable more effective decisions.
-At Very, we find it particularly effective when this is done with data scientists working as integrated members of a full-stack Industrial IoT development team.
+Going further, you need to present the insights to end users who can use the predictions and recommendations to make more effective decisions.
+You may integrate this information into existing systems or build a stand-alone application dashboard to share the relevant data.
+At Very, we find it particularly effective to develop these applications with data scientists working as integrated members of a full-stack Industrial IoT development team.